LimeDrive/stream-fusion/docs/en/Manager/manager.md

 ## Usage

-Once installed and configured, you can access the Stremio Add-on Manager via your web browser.
+Once installed and configured, you can access the Stremio Addon Manager via your web browser.
 Use it to manage your Stremio add-ons, including:

 - Reorganizing add-ons
 - Deleting add-ons (including those that are normally undeletable, like Cinemata)
 - Renaming catalogs
-- Editing add-on manifests
+- Editing addon manifests

 !!! warning "Caution"
     Remember to use this tool with care, especially when editing manifests or removing essential add-ons, to ensure the continued smooth operation of your Stremio installation.

 ## Conclusion

-The Stremio Add-on Manager is a valuable tool for customizing and optimizing your Stremio experience.
+The Stremio Addon Manager is a valuable tool for customizing and optimizing your Stremio experience.
 By following this guide, you should now have it installed and be ready to use it.
 Enjoy the increased control over your Stremio add-ons!